All Hail Hallowed Hall at Hall

 May 19, 2010

 Somewhere along the CTMQ way, after readers kept pushing me to check out various libraries around the state for various reasons, I finally began to poke around what they have to offer.
-It’s a sketchy can of worms to open up for a couple reasons:
+It’s a sketchy can of worms to open up for a few reasons:

 1. There are at least a couple hundred libraries in the state